jimmejardine/qiqqa-open-source/docs-src/Notes/Progress in Development/Considering the Way Forward/Fingerprinting Documents/Fingerprinting - moving forward and away from b0rked SHA1.md

 ### Use in an SQL database

 We *are* considering using shortened/folded 64-bit binary-numeric hash values as identifying primary keys in the new database layout, based on the consideration that the BASE58X Unique Identifier is a 44-long string and we will have quite a bit of data rows referencing that UID, e.g. annotation records, bibliography line records, etc.etc. all will be referencing the document they belong to via its UID and we can expect to run many MERGE queries: for that reason alone it might be beneficial to keep the linked index **numeric** for faster table merge and other query processing.
-Further thoughts on this can be read at [[Considering the database design - the trouble with a string UUID]].
+Further thoughts on this can be read at [[../Database Design/Considering the database design - the trouble with a string UUID]].